 Taking a decision to start one’s own consulting business involves great strategic thought process and immense complex preparations.
 If an individual likes resolving challenging business situations and has interest in assisting businesses to function more professionally, establishing a consulting firm is a great choice.
-Businesses around the world have an increasing need for individual who have knowledge in managing businesses, and can provide unbiased answers that accomplish quantifiable outcomes.
-More often than not, an individual will just need to manage his/her finances to secure their livelihood while they search for business opportunities.
+Businesses around the world have an increasing need for individuals who have knowledge in managing businesses, and can provide unbiased answers that accomplish quantifiable outcomes.
+More often than not, an individual will just need to manage his/her finances to secure their livelihood while they search for small business opportunities.

 The United Kingdom consulting industry has grown at a CAGR of 6% from 2006-2016, and is estimated to be valued at £9bn.
 Although the big firms direct the market, niche professional companies grew considerably faster (growth of 20%) as compared to other type of firms encompassing audit firms and pure consulting firms.
 Large firms – the likes of Big Four and Accenture comprise the major share of consulting revenues (78%) and they grew by 4%, whereas, medium-sized firms grew by 6%.
 The key driver for growth is Digital transformation, however, digital is considerably impacting the consulting landscape and operations.
 Consulting forms an imperative part of the UK sectors, with financial services retaining the major portion of fee income at 29%.
 Consulting activity in leisure and retail increased 24% and performance in resources and energy also grew.